-A short history of Liverpool.
+A short history of Liverpool

-And The Monro's place in it.
+And The Monro's place in it

 WHAT IS THE "POOL" IN LIVERPOOL?

-THE CASTLE OF LIVERPOOL.
+THE CASTLE OF LIVERPOOL

-THE WORLD’S FIRST ENCLOSED DOCK BUILT IN 1715.
+THE WORLD’S FIRST ENCLOSED DOCK BUILT IN 1715

-There were still green fields owned by Mrs Colquitt (Colquitt Street is named after her) next to The Monro.
-There would have been fine views from The Monro towards the dock allowing the merchants to see what was going on.
+Next to The Monro were green fields owned by Mrs Colquitt (Colquitt Street is named after her.).
+There would have been fine views of the dock from The Monro, allowing the

 The castle can clearly be seen in the centre.
 Still open country on the right side of the map where The Monro now stands.